AngelaRudel/ITWS-Team-8-Project/readme.txt

 The code was adapted to support our team's mockup appearance and overall functionality.
 Specifically, the addition/deletion of events was implemented as the addition of new habits and deletion of entries/habits; all other functionality is original code.

-Some features may not be fully correct/function as properly intended: the addition of 4+ entries in one day, the proper assignment of colors in entry displays with more than one habit, deleting a habit from an entry,
+Some features may not be fully correct/function as properly intended: the addition of 4+ entries in one day, the proper assignment of colors in entry displays with more than one habit, deleting a habit from an entry.